Click here for the Center's Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 Visit our YouTube Channel

-Access the UCTV online lectures via www.uctv.tv or YouTube www.youtube.com/uctv (write in “elder abuse” in the search box)
+Access the UCTV online lectures via YouTube

 These lectures may be used by others in the field as long as they are not altered and UC Irvine Center of Excellence on Elder Abuse & Neglect (or UC Irvine Program in Geriatrics) is given attribution.